jose-navarro/workflowmaker/README.md

    subfolder of the WorkflowMaker package.
 The files to copy are:

    * *image_processing_toolkit.xml*.
 This file includes the *formal definition of all the tasks* included in the example image processing toolkit.
-As stated above, this definition was made using the ToolkitEditor tool.
+      This definition was made using the ToolkitEditor tool.
       Note that this file **must not be modified**; otherwise, the remaining files in the example will become unusable.
 However, it is possible to open it with ToolkitEditor to see how the tasks have been defined.